glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 `hoomd_interaction` breaks each energy/force computation up into multiple layers.
 For example, the external potential module defines the `SiteEnergy` trait that computes the energy of a single site.
-The `Single` type wraps a generic `SiteEnergy` type, implements `TotalEnergy` over the microstate, and reimplements `SiteEnergy`.
+The `External` type wraps a generic `SiteEnergy` type, implements `TotalEnergy` over the microstate, and reimplements `SiteEnergy`.
 This way, one variable (e.g. `linear`) implements multiple methods that both the MD and MC engines can use.